evkx/evkx.github.io/content/technology/driverassistance/automaticparking/_index.md

 ---
-title: Automatic parking
+title: Automatic parking assist
-linktitle: Automatic parking
+linktitle: APA
-description: Automatic parking is a technology that allows a vehicle to park itself without the need for human intervention.
+description: Automatic parking assist is a technology that allows a vehicle to park itself without the need for human intervention.
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->